dolph/recipes/cinnamon-rolls.md

 Cover with plastic wrap and let rise until doubled, 40 minutes.

-Preheat the oven to 325.
+Preheat the oven to 325 F and bake the buns until golden brown, about 35 minutes.

 Meanwhile, whisk together the glaze:

 - 2 cups confectioners' sugar, sifted
 - 1/3 cup heavy cream
 - 4 tablespoons unsalted butter, melted

-Bake the buns until golden brown, about 35 minutes.

 Transfer the buns to a rack and spoon the glaze on top while still warm.